redhat-developer/rsp-server/schema/src/main/resources/schemaMD/specification.md

 #### server/getServerTypes

  The `server/getServerTypes` request is sent by the client to list the server types currently supported.
-The details of how many server types are supported by an SSP, or how they are registered, is implementation-specific.
+The details of how many server types are supported by an RSP, or how they are registered, is implementation-specific.

 This endpoint takes no parameters.